defold/extension-rive/utils/README.md

 * Builds and copies new libraries

 **NOTE** The build steps currently apply a small patch to the rive-runtiome in order to successfully build for all targets!
 See [rive.patch](./utils/rive.patch) for the details.

+## Github Actions

+Using Github Actions is the easiest way to update the libraries and editor plugins.
+By default, it will push the new headers, and libraries to the repo.

+Once it's done, you should verify that it works to build for all platforms.

+### Create branch

+Start with creating a branch.
+Use the sha1 name of the rive runtime you wish to use (for clarity)

+`git checkout -b update-<sha1>`

+### Run the Github Action workflow

+Using Github CLI (`brew install github`), you can invoke the build locally.
+Replace the sha1 with your version.

+`gh workflow run branch-artifacts.yml -r update-<sha1> -f platform=all -f push_changes=true -f rive_sha=<sha1>`

+You can replace the platform `all` with a specific target platform (e.g. `x86_64-win32`)

+Example:

+`gh workflow run branch-artifacts.yml -r update-a228887fa6032efd0e0e23af70455913dee4ac1f -f platform=x86_64-win32 -f push_changes=true -f rive_sha=a228887fa6032efd0e0e23af70455913dee4ac1f`

 ### Prerequisites